MastarCheeze/study-notes/chemistry/answer-bank.md

 ### What is electrolysis

--   Breakdown using electricity
+-   Breakdown using electricity of
--   Molten / aqueous ionic compound (electrolyte)
+-   molten / aqueous ionic compound (electrolyte)

 ### What is electrolyte